 25 – Russia almost launches a nuclear attack on the West after finding a Norwegian scientific missile in its airspace.

-25 – Eric Cantona assaults a spectator during the Manchester United vs Crystal Palace game.
-He is banned from playing for eight months by the FA.
-Cantona’s attack of the Palace fan is dubbed the “Kung fu Kick” by newspapers covering the incident.
+25 – Footballer Eric Cantona assaults a spectator in the front row during the Manchester United vs Crystal Palace game.
+He is banned from playing for eight months by the FA and stripped of his captaincy of the French national team has lost his place in the side.
+Cantona’s attack of the Palace fan is dubbed the “Kung Fu Kick” by newspapers covering the incident.
+The French striker is sentenced to two weeks in prison for the attack (reduced on 31 March to 120 hours of community service).

 29 – Super Bowl XXIX is won by the San Francisco 49ers who beat the San Diego Chargers at Joe Robbie Stadium in Miami, Florida.
 The 49ers are the first National Football League franchise to win five Super Bowls.